The food waste landscape

 - Implementing a First Expiry First Out (FEFO) strategy - Applying stock rotation in such a way that the remaining shelf life of each item is best matched to the remaining transport duration options, to reduce product waste during transportation and provide product consistency at the store.

-- Supply and demand factors – Seasonal peaks can cause a surge in demand of certain products, requiring effective stock management, for example, demand for Turkeys will increase at Christmas, whereas the demand for ice-cream will be lower if the weather is colder.
+- Supply and demand factors – Seasonal peaks can cause a surge in demand for certain products, requiring effective stock management, for example, demand for Turkeys will increase at Christmas, whereas the demand for ice cream will be lower if the weather is colder.

 - Monitoring temperature control in transport – Studies have shown that a combination of the position of produce in a lorry and differences in pre-cooling and transport temperatures can have a significant effect on a product's shelf life expectations.

 Food losses can be attributed to two main factors, waste due to oversupply and losses due to the natural decay of food products, which cannot be stopped but are accelerated especially by lacking or poor temperature management or unhygienic conditions.